Updated February 12, 2020

-The statistical summary suggests a Sustainable Withdrawal Rate of 7.1%.
+The table’s statistical summary suggests a Sustainable Withdrawal Rate.
 How is this calculated?

-- Assume that the Maximum Monthly Drawdown (2.9%) occurs on the day that investment in the strategy takes place.
-That leaves 97.1%.
+- Assume that the Maximum Monthly Drawdown occurs on the day that investment in the strategy takes place.
+This is generally an investor’s greatest fear.

-- Withdraw 2/3 of the CAGR which equals the Sustainable Withdrawal Rate of 7.2%.
-Leave the remaining 1/3 invested to cover inflation and a safety factor
+- The Sustainable Withdrawal rate equals 2/3 of the expected return with the remaining ⅓ available to cover inflation and a safety factor

-This suggests that a withdrawal rate between 5% and 6% would have proven more sustainable than the 7.2%.
+The withdrawal rate which stabilizes the remaining balance is 5.2% during the past 5 years.
+This is nearly 25% higher than the yield provided by a High Yield fund like HYG with much lower downside risk coupled with the opportunity for significant bull market capital gains.
 That said, one should not lose sight of the fact that returns during the next 10 years are unlikely to match those of the past 10.

 When it comes to withdrawals, I strongly prefer a fixed monthly amount which levels the portfolio volatility risk.
 Those with RMDs can always adjust or supplement the final withdrawal to meet requirements.